xmartlabs/Eureka/Documentation/Eureka 2.0 Migration  Guide.md

 # Eureka 2.0 Migration  Guide

-Eureka 2.0.0 includes complete Swift 3 Compatibility and adopts the new [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
-It also includes new validations build-in feature.
-Bring support to swift 3 involves some API updates to follow apple Swift API best practices, we have also changed and deprecated some API.

-Most important changes will be listed below...

 #### Requirements:

 Eureka 2.0.0 needs Xcode 8, Swift3+ to work.
 Minimum supported iOS version is 8.0.

+#### Changes

+Eureka 2.0.0 includes complete Swift 3 Compatibility and adopts the new [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
+It also includes the whole new validations build-in feature.
+Bring support to swift 3 involves some API updates to follow Apple's Swift API best practices, we have also changed and deprecated some API's.

+Most important changes will be listed below...

 Many properties, methods, types were renamed and Xcode should suggest the fix automatically.